 For elite travel benefits, the Sapphire Reserve is the better card.
 For the modest traveler who may not eat out too often, the Sapphire Preferred is our pick.

-Capital One Venture Card – With a $95 annual fee, the Capital One Venture Card is the Chase Sapphire Preferred’s direct competitor.
-Its current 100,000-mile bonus beats the Sapphire Preferred’s current bonus of 80,000 points handily.
+Capital One Venture Card – With a $95 annual fee, the Capital One Venture Rewards Card is the Chase Sapphire Preferred’s direct competitor.
+Its current 100,000-mile bonus equals the Sapphire Preferred’s current bonus of 100,000 points.
 To earn the 100,000 point bonus, you must spend at least $20,000 in the first year.
 The value of each bonus depends on how you redeem, however.

 The Capital One Venture Card offers 2x points on all purchases and 5x on car rentals and hotels booked through Capital One Travel.
-It wins on everyday spending since the Sapphire Preferred offers 1x points outside of travel, dining, and groceries (through April 30, 2021).
+It wins on everyday spending since the Sapphire Preferred offers 1x points outside of travel and dining.

 The Venture Card offers a $100 Global Entry and TSA PreCheck application fee credit, which the Sapphire Preferred card does not.
 To even things out, the Sapphire Preferred card offers primary rental car insurance, while the Venture Card only offers secondary coverage.
 Both cards offer travel protection, but the Sapphire Preferred provides better and more comprehensive coverage.

 Frequent travelers and diners can cover the Sapphire Preferred’s $95 annual fee fairly easily.
 When redeeming points for cash, cardholders need to spend a combined $4,750 per year on travel (2x) and dining (2x) to net $95.